stephenxs/SONiC/doc/qos/reclaim-reserved-buffer.md

 #### Reclaim port reserved buffers ####

-The SAI API `sai_port_api->set_port_attribute` is used for reclaiming reserved buffer for queues.
+The SAI API `sai_port_api->set_port_attribute` is used for reclaiming reserved buffer for port buffer pools.
 The arguments should be the following:

     // Reclaim reserved buffer on ingress side attr.id = SAI_PORT_ATTR_QOS_INGRESS_BUFFER_PROFILE_LIST